qmk/qmk_firmware/docs/feature_oled_driver.md

 // not
 bool is_oled_on(void);

-// Sets the brightness of the display uint8_t oled_set_brightness(uint8_t level);
+// Sets the brightness level of the display uint8_t oled_set_brightness(uint8_t level);

-// Gets the current brightness of the display uint8_t oled_get_brightness(void);
+// Gets the current brightness level of the display uint8_t oled_get_brightness(void);

 // Basically it's oled_render, but with timeout management and oled_task_user calling!